hughperkins/tf-coriander/doc/enabling-operations.md

 #endif
 ```

+What we want to do is to change these to only register/instantiate the float32 and int32 types.
+All other types should be commented out for now.
+So,
-If/when you comment-out the `GOOGLE_CUDA` bit, you'll want to remove pretty much anything that's not a single float, or a 32-bit integer, eg:
+if/when you comment-out the `GOOGLE_CUDA` bit, you'll want to remove pretty much anything that's not a single float, or a 32-bit integer, eg:
 ```
 #define DEFINE_GPU_SPECS(T)         \
   DEFINE_GPU_SPECS_INDEX(T, int32);